mihaelasandrea/second-chance-web/README.md

 # Testing
 ## Testing User Stories from User Experience (UX) Section
 ### Testing Buyer User Stories
-1. As a buyer user I want to easily find the products I'm searching for buying.
+1. As a buyer user I want to be able to easily find the products I'm looking for buying.

     1.
     2.
     3.

-2. As a buyer user I want to find clear information about the products like description, images, quality.
+2. As a buyer user I want to find clear information about the products like title, description, images, quality, price, location.

-    1.
-    2.
-    3.
+    1. The ads display on the card content key information about the product the image, the title, the price, the quality and location.
+    2. On the reveal card the ads display more detailed information about the product and the seller, respectively the product description and seller's contact details (name, email, telephone)
+    3. The reveal card is displayed by clicking the photo or the title of the ad and closed back by clicking the close symbol "x".
+    4.
-3. As a buyer user I want to be able to find products which are available close to my location.
+3. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.

-    1.
-    2.
-    3.
-4. As a buyer user I want to be able to safely get in touch with the seller user in order to complete the transaction.
+    1. There is a contact page where users are able to get in contact with the owners of the website where they can submit a message or can get in contact by the conatct details.

-    1.
-    2.
-    3.
 ### Testing Buyer User Stories
+ 1. As a seller user I want to be able to register.

+    1. The user can register by filling in the required fields: "username", "password" and "confirm password".
+    2. If the username is already in use, the message "Username already exists" is being flashed and the user is redirected to the login page.
+1. As a seller user I want to be able to login into "My Account".

+    1. The user can login with the registered username and password by filling in the respective fields.
+    2. If the username and password match the messages "Welcome 'user'" and the "'username' Account" are being flashed.
+    3. If the username is not registered yet, the message "Username doesn't exist" is being flashed and the user is redirected to the register page.
+    4. If the username and password don't match the message "Incorrect User or/and Password" is being flashed and the user is redirected to the login page.
-1. As a seller user I want to be able to post different products for advertising.
+1. As a seller user I want to be able to post different products for advertising with the selling scope.

     1.
     2.
     3.
 1. As a seller user I want to be able to add photo, title, description, price, location, product's condition, my contact details to my post.

     1.
     2.
     3.
-1. As a seller user I want to be able to update and delete my posts.
+1. As a seller user I want to be the only user able to update and delete my posts.

-    1.
+    1. The edit and delete buttons are available on the products cards only for the users who posted them.
     2.
     3.